 Reject

-The IEEE 802.11 standard was modified in 2019 (see 11-19/1173r15 for more details) to produce a constant-time generation of the secret used in SAE as well as to prevent downgrade attack.
+Changes to the IEEE 802.11 standard were proposed in 2019 (see 11-19/1173r15 for more details) to produce a constant-time generation of the secret used in SAE as well as to prevent downgrade attacks.
 The changes resulting from that modification make SAE resistant to the Dragonblood attacks described in the referenced 2020 paper.
 These changes are already part of the IEEE 802.11-2020 standard and are therefore included the IEEE 802.11ax-2021 amendment considered in the 60-day ballot.
-There is no reason to delay any balloting as the so called "design flaws" have already been addressed.
+This comment is not a reason to delay balloting because the so called "design flaws" have already been addressed.

 Response to comments SE-001/FI-002/JP1-004/DE-005